alicevillar/titanic-kaggle/README.md

 # Titanic rescue prediction using Decision Tree, SVM, Logistic Regression, Random Forest and KNN

-The repository contains a basic Decision Tree for Kaggle's Titanic Challenge.
-The objective of this competition was to build a classification model that could successfully predict the survival or the death  of a given passenger based on a set of variables.
+The objective of  Kaggle's Titanic Challenge was to build a classification model that could successfully predict the survival or the death  of a given passenger based on a set of variables.
 The purpose of this repository is to document the process I went through to create a Titanic rescue prediction using Decision Tree, SVM, Logistic Regression, Random Forest and KNN.

 ### Quick Start: